Down Low (film): Plot

-Gary, a newly-divorced father of two, hires Cameron as a masseur and sex worker.
+Gary, a newly divorced father of two, hires Cameron as a masseur and sex worker.
 After a brief dispute between the two men, Cameron learns that Gary is closeted and has never had sex with a man before.
 Cameron decides to help Gary by inviting over Sammy from Plungr, an anonymous gay hookup app.
 Sammy arrives, but is not attracted to Gary, and gets into a physical confrontation with Cameron.
 As the argument escalates, Sammy rushes to tackle Cameron, who Gary saves by pushing him out of the way.
 In the process, Sammy crashes through Gary's window and lands on Gary's stoop.
 Gary and Cameron then get into an argument over hiding Sammy's body.
 Cameron storms off, but returns later and helps Gary get the body into his house.

 Cameron and Gary brainstorm how to get rid of the body, when Sandy, Gary's neighbor, arrives at the house.
 Cameron and Gary keep her distracted for a while but she eventually sees the body.
 Panicked, she evades them in the house and ends up stuck inside a closet.
 Cameron and Gary then decide to hire Buck, a necrophiliac from the dark web, to get rid of Sammy's body.
 He arrives and helps the two men clean the house, which is stained with blood.
 As the three become closer, Gary reveals that he has one month to live due to a brain tumor.
 He expresses regret for his conformist lifestyle and resents himself for living a boring life.
 He further reveals that his wife left him when he came out as gay.
 The three men smoke crack cocaine together and go for a swim.
-As the day breaks, they finish cleaning the house and find that Sandy cannot remember the events of the previous night due to the interaction between her medication and the wine she drank.
-She leaves, and the three men realize that Sammy's body is missing.
+As the day breaks, they finish cleaning the house, and the three men realize that Sammy's body is missing.
 They see him limping away from Gary's home, and Buck runs him over in order to get the body he sees as rightfully his.
-Cameron and Gary then kill Buck and bury both men in unmarked graves.
+Cameron and Gary then kill Buck and find that Sandy cannot remember the events of the previous night due to the interaction between her medication and the wine she drank.
+She leaves, and Gary and Cameron bury both corpses in unmarked graves.
 Gary and Cameron then have sex.